The essential phases of the product management process with concrete examples. A compilation of the product management workflow of hundreds of PMs.

 Jon Evans' article "JIRA is an antipattern" recently became the number 1 on HN.
 As we perceive the article to be so relevant, we decided to write a reply to it.

 This is the second article in a series on how the best Product Owners manage to get on top of their refinement process.
 The insights come from interviews and close collaboration with ~150 product owners from across tech.

 This is the first article in a series on how the best Product Owners manage to get on top of their refinement process.
 The insights come from interviews and close collaboration with ~150 product owners from across the tech industry.

 It is not uncommon that teams disagree.
 In this article I'm not going to talk about how to avoid these situations, instead, I'll focus on how to proceed once a discussion has reached a deadlock.

-Six thinking hats is an excellent framework by Edward de Bono for having discussions that are more structured and balanced.
+The six thinking hats is an excellent framework by Edward de Bono for product managers having discussions that are more structured and balanced.
 The idea is that all thoughts and statements can be put in one of six categories.
 As a pedagogical device, the categories are represented by hats of different colors.